jalho/rad/README.md

 ├── rcon-cli
 │   ├── Tool for managing RDS.
 │   └── CLI program implemented in Rust language.
+├── rds-plugins
+│   ├── Carbon plugins, i.e. source code for Unity game engine .NET DLLs │   │   compatible for loading into RDS by the modding framework.
+│   └── C Sharp code.
 ├── rds-sync
 │   ├── WebSocket server for synchronizing RDS state with web clients.
 │   ├── TODO: Add a scheduled recurring job to select a new seed and do a "map